Wavelength Assignment in Hybrid Quantum-Classical Networks: Optimal Wavelength Assignment

 \subsubsection{Raman + Adjacent channel crosstalk scenario}

-In this case, the optimum wavelength pattern is determined by solving the optimization problem in (\ref{min_ph_ext_single}).
+In this case, we consider all the terms in (\ref{min_ph_ext_single}) to determine the optimum wavelength pattern.
 Note that $p^{\rm FC}_{nm}$ and $p^{\rm BC}_{nm}$ are only present for $|\lambda_{f_n}-\lambda_{q_m}|=\Delta$ and $|\lambda_{b_n}-\lambda_{q_m}|=\Delta$, respectively.
 Hence, we use the results of the previous case and propose a suboptimal wavelength assignment method that assumes bidirectional data channels.
 With this constraint, (\ref{min_ph_ext_single}) reduces to

 This problem can also be solved by Algorithm 1.
 In this case, the elements of matrix $\bf{P}$ are given by

 and $X_{\rm th} = p_{\rm th}$.